gabrielaendros/capstone/README.md

-# capstone final project
+# Capstone Final Project by Gabriela Endrös
 This repository contains mainly my capstone final project.
 This project has been very challenging but also very complete in order to get full visibility of real projects.

-Here is the link to inspect the final version:
+Here is the link to inspect the final version: https://frontend-dot-booming-mission-376415.oa.r.appspot.com/

-# *REPO content: *
+# REPO content:
 - API:
   -api.py
   -app.yaml